 As if that weren’t enough, but besides regulating the heat inside of your home, it’s also important to protect your roof from overexposure to super high temperatures, and from UV rays from the sun.
 These hazards can cause serious damage to a few different roofing materials.
 Over time, shingles may crack or warp, causing them to expose the roof deck below to more severe issues like rot or infestation.
 Since roof damage can be very expensive, you don’t want to mess around; make sure your home is protected from the sweltering Florida heat.

 With all of these different things in mind, how can you possibly know what the best roofing material could be for your project?
 Surely there are tropical roofing products for climates like Florida.
 And, there are!
 Some of them can be very stylish, too.
-We’re going to go over some of the best roofing materials you can find for a warm climate to help you make an educated decision about your home; as your friendly neighborhood roofing contractors, we can help you equip your home with the best heat and roof protection in St. Augustine.
+We’re going to go over some of the best roofing materials you can find for a warm climate to help you make an educated decision about your home; as your friendly St Augustine roofing contractors, we can help you equip your home with the best heat and roof protection.

 Terracotta / Clay Tiles